Mt. Shasta system resiliency

 Mt.
 Shasta Ski Resort | two segments | Q1-Q4 2025

 • Replacement of about four miles of overhead conductor with about six miles of underground conductor in and around the Mt.
-Shasta ski resort.
+Shasta Ski Resort.

 • The existing pole line and right of way through the U.S. Forest Service lands will be removed and remediated, per U.S. Forest Service specifications.